Supported on: iOS SDK 1.0.61+ · Android SDK 1.0.33+ · Flutter SDK 1.0.3+

 com.appdna.sdk/web_entitlement | Web entitlement change stream |

-com.appdna.sdk/push_received | Push notification received stream |
+com.appdna.sdk/events/push | Push notification delegate events |

 EventChannel streams automatically reconnect when the app returns from the background.
 You do not need to re-subscribe to streams after lifecycle transitions.